 We're still busy working on projects for the kitchen remodel.
 Since we finished the refrigerator cabinet, we've been putting all of our time and energy into our custom DIY range hood cover using the old fan and vent.

-I’ll take you way back to January when we started this project.
-We have a really small galley kitchen and this, obviously, is the wall with the range.
+Let's go back to January when we started this project.
+We have a really small galley kitchen and this, obviously, is the wall with the stove.

-As you can see, we had a stainless steel range hood and I knew from the beginning that it was going to go.
-I wanted something custom that went with my newly painted white cabinets so the hubs worked his magic and took the old hood apart and used the guts to build a new one.
-You can read about how we built it here.
+As you can see, we had a stainless steel stove hood and I knew from the beginning that it was going to go.
+I wanted something custom that went with my newly painted white cabinets.

 I was a bit disappointed but there was nothing to be done, so

 we I went with Plan B...put molding on the face of the range hood.

 Sounds easy, right?
 Well, convincing the hubs to do it took me almost 6 months.
 He wasn't sure how we were going to attach the molding without drilling holes and using nails to secure it, which is something he didn't want to do.

 I would nag him we would discuss it (I don't give up easily).
 I would draw him pictures, share images I found on Pinterest and he still fought it.

 Finally, I went to Home Depot and just bought the wood myself.
 Once he saw what I wanted to use, he warmed up to the idea and the project continued.

 This is where we left off with the range hood cover caulked, painted and the cabinet doors back where they belong.